upcschool-cloud-arch/contenido/19-gitops-cicd/labs/lab30-infra-pipeline/README.md

 - terraform validate
 - terraform apply -auto-approve

+Commit and push this file to the `main` branch

 9.2- Merge the Pull request defined in 8.2 and publish a new release (v0.0.1).
 Are the changes applied correctly?